enviodev/evm-address-summary/src/all-transfers/README.md

 This is a script that retrieves all token transfers for a given address on the Ethereum blockchain, both native asset transfers and erc20 (and ERC721 transfers).

+To get the native asset transfers, we require use of traces, so only HyperSync networks that support traces can use this script.

-**Short-comings: This script treats ERC721 transfers as ERC20 transfers, since at the event level erc721 is indistinguishable from ERC20 tokens.**
+**NOTE: This script also loads ERC721 transfers, since at they have the same signature/topic0.
+However, they aren't counted as ERC20 transfers, since they have different number of indexed parameters.**

 ## Usage